BLCM/bl3mods/Aaron0000/Balands/README.md

 PANGOLIN LEGENDARY SHIELDS
 --------------------------
-Band of Sitorak - Fixed description to say 30% damage instead of 170%.
+Band of Sitorak - Fixed description to say 30% damage instead of 170%, now always spawns with maximum parts.

 Big Boom Blaster - No change.